How To Draw Cartoon Faces Step By Step

 Step 5: Shaping the Face

-When shaping the face, you need to be mindful of your character to determine how to shape the head and jawline.
-For instance, if it’s a girl, you want to make the face more narrow and have the chin come to a bit of a point at the end; where drawing a boy requires that you make the face a bit bold and focus more on the definition of the jawline.
+Shaping the face is a crucial step that sets the foundation for the character’s overall appearance.
+Begin by visualizing the type of face you want your cartoon character to have.
+Consider the personality, age, and style you want to convey.
+Most importantly, you need to be mindful of your character to determine how to shape the head and jawline.
+For instance, if it’s a female character, you want to make the face more narrow and have the chin come to a bit of a point at the end; whereas drawing a boy requires that you make the face a bit bold and focus more on the definition of the jawline.

-It will be helpful to start to shave down the original sketch that you did for the head so that the face is not as circular as your sketch probably started as.
+It will be helpful to start to shave down the original sketch that you did for the head so that the face is not as circular as your sketch probably started.

 Step 6: Drawing A Cartoon Mouth